TheForceEngine/TheForceEngine.github.io/Roadmap.md

 *Finished*<br>
 Basic Linux support has been completed, though Flatpaks and other distribution methods still need to be done.

-## Post Process and Bloom
+## Post Processing and Bloom
 *Finished*<br>
-Post-processing was implemented, including a bloom effect that can be adjusted to taste.
+The Post-processing pipeline was implemented, including a bloom effect that can be adjusted to taste.

 ## True Color Support
 *Finished*<br>